 It's why we don't have car insurance for gasoline.

-We will lie to repeatedly.
+We were lied to repeatedly.

-We were lied to by Obama, we were lied to by Hillary, and you won't even acknowledge a simple truth.
+We were lied to by Hillary, and you won't even acknowledge a simple truth.

 Why not?

-Sean Sean, this is Larry Cow.
+Sean, this is Larry Cowell.

 If you don't mind, I could chime in.

-Would you be willing to make a vow to operate by those same terms and give back anything over uh twenty percent that you make to your patients like you're asking the health care companies to do since they're also private enterprises?
+I'd like to put both of you on the spot and ask either one of you, knowing that like the average doctor, you probably operate at about a 50 to 60 percent overhead, would you be willing to make a vow to operate by those same terms and give back anything over 20 percent that you make to your patients like you're asking the health care companies to do since they're also private enterprises?

 No, because I think that is a ridiculous claim.

-Um I think it's just as wrong to ask the insurance companies to do that as it is to ask a private employer to do that.
+I think it's just as wrong to ask the insurance companies to do that as it is to ask a private employer to do that.

 But that's still not fixing the problem.